sap-tutorials/Tutorials/tutorials/btp-app-ext-service-odata-service/btp-app-ext-service-odata-service.md

 ## Prerequisites
  - [Consume the External Service in the UI of Your Application](btp-app-ext-service-consume-ui)
  - On SAP BTP side:
-    - You have an [enterprise](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/171511cc425c4e079d0684936486eee6.html) global account in SAP BTP
+    - You have an [enterprise](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/171511cc425c4e079d0684936486eee6.html) global account in SAP BTP.
     - You must be an administrator of the SAP BTP global account where you want to register your SAP S/4HANA system.
-    - Your SAP BTP subaccount has quota for the services `SAP Launchpad service` and `SAP HTML5 Applications Repository service` as described in [Prepare for SAP BTP Development](btp-app-prepare-btp)
+    - Your SAP BTP subaccount has quota for the services `SAP Build Work Zone, standard edition` and `SAP HTML5 Applications Repository service` as described in [Prepare for SAP BTP Development](btp-app-prepare-btp).
     - You have to [Use an existing SAP HANA Cloud service instance](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html#42a0e8d7-8593-48f1-9a0e-67ef7ee4df18) or [Set up a new SAP HANA Cloud service instance](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html#3b20e31c-e9eb-44f7-98ed-ceabfd9e586e) for the deployment.
-After the deployment, you need to [Subscribe to the SAP Launchpad Service](btp-app-launchpad-service).
+After the deployment, you need to [Subscribe to the SAP Build Work Zone, Standard Edition](btp-app-work-zone-subscribe).
 - On SAP S/4HANA side:
-    - You have a dedicated SAP S/4HANA system
+    - You have a dedicated SAP S/4HANA system.
-    - You must be an administrator of the SAP S/4HANA system
+    - You must be an administrator of the SAP S/4HANA system.

 ## Details
 ### You will learn